syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/TDI-Window.md

 {% endtabs %}

-## Show/Hide close button
+## Show or hide close button

- The visibility of common close button to close the selected tab in document window can be changed by `ShowCloseButton` property.
-By default, its value is `false`.
+ The visibility of common close button to close the selected tab in document window can be changed by [ShowCloseButton](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DocumentWindowSettings~ShowCloseButton.html) property.
+By default, this property is set to `false`.

 {% tabs %}